 Symptoms of Meth Addiction

-Addiction to meth can be a life-changing experience, almost always for the worse.
-Aside from the negative physical consequences of dehydration, tooth decay, malnutrition, neurotoxicity, and extreme sleep deprivation, the lifestyle involved in chronic meth use is extremely detrimental as well and somewhat unique among other drug addictions.
-This is due in large part to the level of sleep deprivation most meth addicts experience.
-When staying awake for days on end, the only other people who tend to be around are others who are likewise intoxicated and unable to sleep.
-This can have the effect of a user withdrawing from people who maintain a more “normal” sleep-wake cycle and strengthening relationships with other tweakers who can “keep up” with the user.
-This isolation from non-addicts can further degrade a user’s grip on normal life and speed up the slide into a full-blown addiction.
+Meth use produces obvious, negative physical consequences such as tooth decay, malnutrition, and extreme sleep deprivation.
+When staying awake for days on end, the only other people who tend to be around are others who are likewise using meth and unable to sleep.
+This results in someone withdrawing from people who maintain a more “normal” sleep-wake cycle and strengthening relationships with other people who use meth.
+This isolation from friends and family can further impact someone’s life and speed up their slide into a full-blown addiction.

 Some behaviors which are apparent in meth addiction include:

 - Withdrawal from Family and Social Life

 - Erratic or Unusual Behavior

 - Frequent Appeals to Borrow Money

 - Calling or Texting at All Hours – Day and Night